prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ### Snippet Layout

-In the last Snippet all we needed to do was to get the list of Events and draw some HTML around that information.
-This snippet will require us to save data as well as display information about the Event.
+In the last Snippet, all we needed to do was to get the list of Events and draw some HTML around that information.
+This Snippet will require us to save data as well as display information about the Event.

 So our Snippet will have two functions - *view()* and *save()*.